kaylah/brady/content/privacy/index.md

 ## Communication preferences

-You can access, review, and change your personal information from your applicable login pages at <a href="http://bradyinc.com">http://bradyinc.com</a> and <a href="http://www.bradyinc.com/quick-check-registration/">http://www.bradyinc.com/quick-check-registration/</a>.
+You can access, review, and change your personal information from your applicable login pages at <a href="http://bradyinc.com">http://bradyinc.com</a>.

 ## Other information